team-cake/just-a-website/README.md

 # Just a Website

 A simple website to show off some css skills!
+Would you like to have a look?
+[Click here!](https://team-cake.github.io/just-a-website/)

 ---